AbhishekRS4/see_before_act_for_grasping/README.md

 # Object part grasp affordance

 ## Base model
-* The base model used is densenet121
+* There are 2 base models.
+One with densenet121 and another with resnet-18

 ## Instruction to run training
 * To list training options